Tracking Patterns in Toxicity and Antisocial Behavior Over User Lifetimes on Large Social Media Platforms: Discussion

 Given that our work describes a change happening in 2013-2015, it's useful to note other works that have observed changes around the mid-2010s.
-Waller and Anderson\cite{waller2021quantifying} find a shift in polarization of Reddit communities in 2016, and Haidt's new book\cite{haidt2024anxious} discusses a \enquote{tidal wave} of adolescent mental illness around 2013, which he suggests is due to the rise of smartphones.\cite{remnick2024jonathan} Connections between these and other potential factors may be an interesting avenue for future research.
+Waller and Anderson\cite{waller2021quantifying} find a shift in polarization of Reddit communities in 2016, and Jonathan Haidt's new book\cite{haidt2024anxious} discusses a \enquote{tidal wave} of adolescent mental illness around 2013\cite{blanchflower2024declining}, which he suggests is due to the rise of smartphones.\cite{remnick2024jonathan} While the methods used here aren't well suited to establishing causal mechanisms, connections between these and other potential factors may be an interesting avenue for future research.

 Using the methodology in this paper, we have surfaced several related patterns in social media data: that users stratify by activity with respect to toxicity level, that this toxicity level changes over user lifetimes, and that these trends have not been stable over the history of the platform.
 This methodology may also be useful to form the basis for other investigations of how social media can affect user behavior.
+Finally, several limitations should be acknowledged.
+Most importantly, the analysis can't determine the cause of the patterns we've found.
+While our findings are consistent across metrics and platforms, the multi-decade time period we analyze encompasses many changes to social norms, user demographics, technology, political polarization, platform moderation, external manipulation, and more - any of which could affect our results.
+The datasets also have limitations.
+On Reddit, 10\% of comments are deleted and unavailable for analysis, which could confound results, especially if toxic comments were more likely to be deleted.
+Neither metric used can perfectly capture antisocial behavior - as previously discussed, the Perspective API toxicity score has known flaws and biases, and the downvote metric captures comments that are downvoted for reasons other than antisocial behavior.
+Our analysis is also very high-level, aggregating across large groups of users.
+Future work could analyze user trajectories at a more granular level, distilling patterns in the behavior of individual users and perhaps providing more insight into causality.